Gottfried Wilhelm Leibniz: 1666–1676

 Thus Leibniz went to Paris in 1672.
-Soon after arriving, he met Dutch physicist and mathematician Christiaan Huygens and realised that his own knowledge of mathematics and physics was patchy.
+Soon after arriving, he met Dutch physicist and mathematician Christiaan Huygens and realised that his own knowledge of mathematics and physics was lacking.
 With Huygens as his mentor, he began a program of self-study that soon pushed him to making major contributions to both subjects, including discovering his version of the differential and integral calculus.
 He met Nicolas Malebranche and Antoine Arnauld, the leading French philosophers of the day, and studied the writings of Descartes and Pascal, unpublished as well as published.
 He befriended a German mathematician, Ehrenfried Walther von Tschirnhaus; they corresponded for the rest of their lives.

 When it became clear that France would not implement its part of Leibniz's Egyptian plan, the Elector sent his nephew, escorted by Leibniz, on a related mission to the English government in London, early in 1673.
-There Leibniz came into acquaintance of Henry Oldenburg and John Collins.
+There Leibniz met Henry Oldenburg and John Collins.
 He met with the Royal Society where he demonstrated a calculating machine that he had designed and had been building since 1670.
 The machine was able to execute all four basic operations (adding, subtracting, multiplying, and dividing), and the society quickly made him an external member.

-The mission ended abruptly when news of the Elector's death (12 February 1673) reached them.
+The mission ended quickly when news of the Elector's death (12 February 1673) reached them.
 Leibniz promptly returned to Paris and not, as had been planned, to Mainz.
 The sudden deaths of his two patrons in the same winter meant that Leibniz had to find a new basis for his career.

 In this regard, a 1669 invitation from Duke John Frederick of Brunswick to visit Hanover proved to have been fateful.
 Leibniz had declined the invitation, but had begun corresponding with the duke in 1671.
 In 1673, the duke offered Leibniz the post of counsellor.
 Leibniz very reluctantly accepted the position two years later, only after it became clear that no employment was forthcoming in Paris, whose intellectual stimulation he relished, or with the Habsburg imperial court.

 In 1675 he tried to get admitted to the French Academy of Sciences as a foreign honorary member, but it was considered that there were already enough foreigners there and so no invitation came.
 He left Paris in October 1676.